Region

 The major bodegas

-Manzanilla is the calling card.
-But Sanlúcar also produces excellent Amontillado and Olorosos that you can often recognise by their fresher, saltier character compared to their Jerez counterparts.
-Manzanilla Pasada is the bridge between Manzanilla and Amontillado: extra-long biological ageing followed by the start of oxidation.
+Sanlúcar delivers more than Manzanilla.
+Amontillado and Oloroso from Sanlúcar carry a fresher, saltier edge compared with their Jerez counterparts.
+Manzanilla Pasada is the bridge between Manzanilla and Amontillado: extra-long biological ageing followed by the start of oxidation as the flor layer weakens.
+A speciality of Bodegas La Cigarrera and Hidalgo.

 Signature grape